Blanco Brown

-Bennie Amey III (born March 24, 1985), known professionally as Blanco Brown, is an American country music artist, singer, songwriter, record producer, and rapper who has produced for Chris Brown and Pitbull.
+Bennie Julius Amey III (born March 24, 1985), known professionally as Blanco Brown, is an American country rapper, singer, songwriter, and record producer who has produced for Fergie and Pitbull.
 Brown's debut single "The Git Up" was released in April 2019 and as of October 2022 has over 300 million streams on Spotify.
-In June 2019, Brown debuted on the Billboard charts, appearing at No. 41 on Emerging Artists.
+In June 2019, Brown debuted on the Billboard charts, appearing at No. 41 on the Emerging Artists.
 "The Git Up" later topped the Hot Country Songs chart and reached the top 20 of the Billboard Hot 100.

 Early life

-Amey was raised in Atlanta, Georgia listening to hip hop artists, such as Outkast.
-In the summer days, Amey would visit his grandmother in Butler, Georgia where he would listen to country music, such as Johnny Cash.
+Amey was raised in Atlanta, Georgia, listening to hip hop artists, such as Outkast.
+In his younger days, Amey would listen to country music, such as Johnny Cash.
 Amey would go on to appreciate both forms of music.

 Career

 "The Git Up" challenge

-Brown posted a YouTube video with country artist Lainey Wilson to teach people how to do the dance.
+Brown posted a YouTube video with country music artist Lainey Wilson to teach people how to do the dance.
 "The Git Up" Challenge increased in popularity after the video was released and was featured in over 130,000 videos on TikTok.
-The song reached No. 1 on Billboard's Hot Country Songs chart.
+The song reached number 1 on Billboard's Hot Country Songs chart.

 In 2021, Brown achieved a second number-one single on the country music charts as a featured vocalist on the band Parmalee's single "Just the Way".
+In 2024, he appeared in the country music documentary, Rebel Country.